eXist-db/exist-commons-text/README.md

 # Apache Commons Text functions for eXist-db

-This is a library function module for eXist-db that wraps the specifically finding the similarities and distances between strings.
+This is a library function module for eXist-db that wraps the Apache Commons Text library for finding similarities and distances between strings.

 From the function documentation: